rmak05/Flight_Booking_System/README.md

 - ASCII Art for flight animation : [asciiart.eu](https://www.asciiart.eu/vehicles/airplanes)
 - Flight image on ticket : [vecteezy.com](https://www.vecteezy.com/png/37277848-flying-airplane-isolated-on-background-3d-rendering-illustration)
 - Information regarding ANSI Escape Sequences : [gist.github.com/fnky](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797)

-# Disclaimer

-This program does not book tickets in real life.
-All the names of various entities used in this program are just for the sake of this program and do not correlate with the entities in real life.